 Slamunity was first an idea of an artistic adventure around the oral tradition in my country before it became pan-African, and wanted to promote slam in conflict environments through workshops, meetings and shows.
 I am very concerned about children’s social environment because I myself have lived in an one where children did not necessarily have a voice.
 And often when they are victims of violence or aggression they are forced to remain silent for fear of being singled out.

 Thanks to the support of the European Union and the l’Institut Français of Congo I was able to introduce young girls who are victims of sexual violence to slam in 2018 and 2019 in the Congolese captial Brazzaville.
-A way for me not only to allow these young girls to come out of their silence but also to give them the opportunity to make a living from this art.
-With “Slamunity power of the women” and “Slamunity Girls” we have been able, on the one hand, to teach the young girls about slam, and on the other, to give this vulnerable group the opportunity to rediscover the joy of living in a visceral environment.
+This has been a way for me not only to allow these young girls to come out of their silence but also to give them the opportunity to make a living from this art.
+With the programs ‘Slamunity power of the women’ and ‘Slamunity Girls’ we have been able, on the one hand, to teach the young girls about slam, and on the other, to give this vulnerable group the opportunity to rediscover the joy of living in a harsh environment.

 Slamunity is an innovative concept, a new experience of a very enriching artistic life.
 We give a voice to young people who have remained silent for too long.
 Making room for a voice for a youth enlightened about its future.
 This is the core of my and my team’s commitment to this project.
 Without my team I cannot do this; a single finger cannot clean a whole face.